tangybbq/rsure/README.rst

 This will scan the filesystem (possibly showing progress), and leave a ``2sure.dat.gz`` (the 2sure is historical, FreeVeracity used a name starting with a 0, and having the digit makes it near the beginning of a directory listing).
 You can view this file if you'd like.
-Aside from being compressed, the format is plain ASCII (even if your filenames are not).
+The format is somewhat readable.

 Then you can do::